Husky110/stable-diffusion-webui-docker/README.md

   - All temp-images will be removed on the start of the container.
 This prevents a stacking-affect over time.
 Just restart the container once in a while.
   - A1111 removed some vital settings from the main-ui to the Settings-Tab making them invisible.
 The following settings have been returned to the main-ui:
     - Restore Faces (txt2img/img2img)
-    - Random-Source for seed (txt2img/img2img) -> set to CPU to make seeds more hardware-stable (see https://github.com/comfyanonymous/ComfyUI/discussions/118)
+    - Random-Source for seed (txt2img/img2img) -> set to CPU to make seeds better shareable (see https://github.com/comfyanonymous/ComfyUI/discussions/118)
     - CLIP set last layer aka "CLIP-SKIP" (txt2img/img2img)
-  - The initial setup comes with some widely-used extensions preinstalled (can be deactivated in the .env-file)
+  - The initial setup comes with some widely-used extensions preinstalled (can be deactivated in the .env-file) those extensions are:
     - Regional Prompter (see https://github.com/hako-mikan/sd-webui-regional-prompter)
     - TiledVAE (see https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111)
     - ControlNet (see https://github.com/Mikubill/sd-webui-controlnet)
+  - The Download-Container installs most external requirements

 ## Added Problems
 Rarely any changes come without some problems that have to be solved in the future.
 Here they are: